Gigg1E/O-ni/README.md

 ![Discord.py](https://img.shields.io/badge/discord.py-2.3.2-blue)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

 * This is push one.
 Not all mentioned features or functions will be included and or 100% working.
-Any issues you see or features to add, post in issues.
+Any issues you see or features to add, post in issues and/or pull.
 Thank you. *

 O-ni is a customizable anime-themed AI assistant built for Discord.
 She blends personality and utility, combining traditional Discord bot features with local LLM integration, server tools, and immersive responses.